Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [I.14.6] Zatímco Švejk koupal Maxa, plukovník, bývalý jeho majitel, strašně doma láteřil a vyhrožoval, že postaví toho, kdo mu psa ukradl, před válečný soud, že ho dá zastřelit, pověsit, zavřít na dvacet let a rozsekat. „Der Teufel soll den Kerl buserieren,“ ozývalo se v bytě plukovníka, až se třásla okna, „mit solchem Meuchelmördern werde ich bald fertig.“

-Čimpera owned a piece of land in Straškov no.5 that he advertised for sale in a newspaper found at U kalicha. Švejk read the advert out loud to demonstrate his total lack of interest in the attention of detective Bretschneider who again sought to trap him.
+owned a piece of land in Straškov no. 5 that he advertised for sale in a newspaper found at U kalicha. Švejk read the advert out loud to demonstrate his total lack of interest in the attention of detective Bretschneider who again sought to trap him.

 Background

-Čimpera no doubt refers to A Václav Čimpera who actually lived in Straškov no. 5 in 1910.
+no doubt refers to VáclavČimpera who indeed lived in Straškov no. 5 in 1910!
 This is information from Encyklopedie pro milovníky Švejka, II., Hodík a Landa, 1999.
-The document to the right is from 22 February 1910.
-It is not known why (or whether) Čimpera later sold the property.
+The document on the picture is from 22 February 1910.
+It is not known why (or whether) Čimpera later sold the property[a].

 Quote(s) from the novel